Tilbury Riverside railway station: London Midland and Scottish (1923-1947)

-After the Railways Act of 1921 the LMS became responsible for the operation of the station on 1 January 1923.
+After the Railways Act 1921 was implemented, the LMS became responsible for the operation of the station on 1 January 1923.

-After the end of World War I the Midland and Port of London Authority started planning for the expansion of the facilities at Riverside the aim of the PLA is that the pontoon could deal with two liners at once.
-The PLA would deal with the shipping facilities which included a new baggage hall built on the west side of the station and the LMS would pay for the rail facilities which would include additional platforms at the station, additional carriage sidings on the east side of the junction and improved facilities in the buildings.
-There was also a plan to extend the tracks southwards reducing the walk to the pontoon.
-The station building and road under the station was to be rebuilt.
+After the end of World War I, the Midland and PLA started planning for the expansion of the facilities at Riverside; the aim of the PLA was that the pontoon could deal with two liners at once.
+The PLA would deal with the shipping facilities, which included a new baggage hall built on the west side of the station; the LMS would pay for the railway facilities, which would include additional platforms at the station, additional carriage sidings on the east side of the junction and improved facilities in the buildings.
+There was also a plan to extend the tracks southwards, reducing the walk to the pontoon.
+The station building and the road under the station was to be rebuilt.

-As the cost rose the PLA got cold feet and the size of the pontoon was scaled back forcing the LMS to scale back its own plans and the circulating area was reduced and the existing platform tracks extended for a short distance.
-The station buildings and baggage hall (designed by Sir Edwin Cooper, were rebuilt and carriage stabling reorganised with some additional sidings and cleaning platforms being provided.
+As the costs rose, the PLA got cold feet and the size of the pontoon was scaled back, forcing the LMS to scale back its own plans; the circulating area was reduced and the existing platform tracks extended for a short distance.
+The station buildings and baggage hall, designed by Sir Edwin Cooper, were rebuilt and carriage stabling was reorganised, with some additional sidings and cleaning platforms being provided.

-The works were substantially complete and prime minister Ramsay MacDonald was guest of honour at the opening ceremony on 16 May 1930.
-Other than minor changes for the electrification in the later 1950s the station buildings remained unchanged.
+The works were substantially completed and prime minister Ramsay MacDonald was guest of honour at the opening ceremony on 16 May 1930.
+Other than minor changes for the line's electrification in the late 1950s, the station buildings remained unchanged.

-At the request of Tilbury Local Council both Tilbury Dock and Tilbury stations were renamed.
-Tilbury Dock became Tilbury Town to reflects its proximity to the town and Tilbury became Tilbury Riverside on 3 August 1934.
+At the request of Tilbury Local Council, both Tilbury Dock and Tilbury stations were renamed; the former became Tilbury Town, to reflect its proximity to the town centre, and the latter became Tilbury Riverside on 3 August 1934.

-During World War II Tilbury escaped the large scale bombing suffered by the London Docks and was used extensively by the military for repurposing and repairing ships.
-The site was extensively used in the run up to Operation Overlord and concrete sections for the Mulberry Harbour and the Pipe Line under the ocean (PLUTO) were manufactured here.
-This led to an increase in personnel using both Tilbury Town and Riverside stations.
+During World War II, Tilbury escaped the large scale bombing suffered by the London Docks; it was used extensively by the military for repurposing and repairing ships.
+The site was used extensively in the run up to Operation Overlord; concrete sections for the Mulberry Harbour and the Pipe Line under the ocean (PLUTO) were manufactured here.
+This led to an increase in personnel using both Tilbury stations.

-The Tilbury hotel which was burned down by incendiary bombs on 4 February 1944 with one casualty and one of the three rows of houses located within the triangular junction was reduced to rubble.
+The Tilbury Hotel burned down after incendiary bombs hit it on 4 February 1944; there was one casualty and one of the three rows of houses located within the triangular junction was reduced to rubble.

-1947 saw a return of more commercial traffic and there was a significant number of emigrant passengers (the Ten Pound Poms) for Australia at this time and into the 1950s.
+There was a return to more commercial traffic in 1947, including handling a significant number of emigrant passengers bound for Australia, known as the Ten Pound Poms, from this time into the 1950s.